Wreath making is easy with the right inspiration. See how to make a beautiful fall wreath from basic craft store supplies, and save a ton of money!

 - Place some wispy sticks into the sides of the wreath.
 This adds dimension and depth, but is totally optional.

-- Randomly insert the stick pumpkins into the bottom of the grapevine wreath.
+- Randomly insert the pumpkin picks into the bottom of the grapevine wreath.
 Make sure they are secure.

 - Place the leaves on the wreath, under and around the pumpkins.
 Trail a few leaves up the right side of the wreath.
 This is a “dry fit,” so move them around until you like the placement.
 (Pictured above.)